 That’s why acting quickly and working with a skilled Dardenne Prairie, MO manslaughter lawyer can be one of the most important decisions you make.

-Potential Penalties for Manslaughter in Dardenne Prairie, MO
+Penalties for a Manslaughter Conviction in Dardenne Prairie, MO

 - First-Degree Involuntary Manslaughter: Class C felony, carrying 3 to 10 years in prison

-The criminal penalties are only one part of the equation.
-A manslaughter conviction in Dardenne Prairie, MO can also lead to lasting consequences that impact nearly every aspect of your life long after your sentence is complete, including:
+The penalties don’t stop when the case ends.
+A manslaughter conviction in Dardenne Prairie, MO can come with collateral consequences that follow you for years and affect nearly every part of your life, including:

 - Keeping Professional Licenses — If you hold a license in Dardenne Prairie, MO, it may be suspended or revoked.
 Getting licensed in the future can also be a major challenge.